gormes-EPIC/LightTheLED/README.md

 	2. We trying to solve for required resistance(which we will apply with a resistor), so reorganize the function to solve for resistance.
 	3. Next, the voltage through the function is equal to $V_{supply} - V_{forward}$.
 Replace $V$ in the function with  $V_{supply} - V_{forward}$.
 	4. The $V_{supply}$ provided by the GPIO pins is 3.3V.
-	5. Research 5mm LED's to find their forward voltage and safe current.
-Then plug the values into your function.
+	5. Research 5mm LED's to find their forward voltage and safe current on Sparkfun.
+ 	6. We only want about half of the maximum current to be applied to the LED, so half your safe current value.
+    7. Then plug the values into your function.
 Remember to convert to volts and amps!
-	6. Solve for resistance to find the required resistor.
+	8. Solve for resistance to find the required resistor.
 You must select a resistor with **the resistance you solved for or greater** or your LED will explode.
-	7. Check your work with Ormes before moving forward.
+	9. Check your work with Ormes before moving forward.
 3. Use the above resources, to build your circuit.
 Connect the light to pin 18.
 It should look like the picture below.
 	- **Warning!** The following could permanently damage your Pi if you do not heed the warnings below.
 		- Turn off your Pi when connecting cables to the GPIO ports.